 He is, I would guesstimate, in his mid-60s — he has thinning, grey hair, and a craggy face that's seen better days.
 He's always in good spirits, always wants to chat in the hallway, or on the street.
 So what's annoying about that?
 Let me repeat: He's always in good spirits, always wants to chat in the hallway, or on the street.

 There are times when it's ordinary and human to chat with the other humans.
 But every time you see other humans is not the appropriate time to chat.
 More emphatically, there are limits to the topics of said chatting.
-From the day we moved in to this apartment building, Nosy Neighbor was omnipresent in the hallway, in the mail lobby, and on the sidewalk, and he always wanted to ask questions.
+From the day we moved in to this apartment building, Nosy Neighbor has been almost omnipresent in the hallway, in the mail lobby, and on the sidewalk, and he always wants to ask questions.

-He pedals his bicycle everywhere he goes, so it was not uncommon for Nosy Neighbor to appear out of nowhere when Steph and I were walking, shopping, or running errands.
-Always he had questions.
+He pedals his bicycle everywhere he goes, so it wasn't uncommon for Nosy Neighbor to appear out of nowhere while Steph and I were walking, shopping, or running errands, and always he had questions.
 Even a mile from home, he might emerge from the shadows in any corner and start peppering us with inquiries — asked in a friendly tone of voice, but still it made us uncomfortable.

-Once, when we came in to the lobby of our apartment building, he was on the stairway to the second floor, and he simply watched us.
-Didn't say anything.
+When we came in to the lobby of our apartment building, he was on the stairway to the second floor, and he simply watched us.
 We wouldn't have known he was there, but I accidentally dropped something, turned around to pick it up, and noticed him standing on the steps above us, watching us.
+He didn't say anything, and I didn't say anything (the first time).
 It was as if he was conducting surveillance — and he was, in essence.
 From chatting with a few of our normal neighbors, we ascertained that Nosy Neighbor is a retired cop.